NotTobi/soundcloud-dl/README.md

 To build the addon run the `create-dist.sh` script.

-The build artifact `SoundCloud-Download.zip` can be found in the `dist` directory.
+The build artifact `SoundCloud-Download.zip` can be found in the root directory.